Sonya-7/Russian_Invasion_of_Ukraine/README.md

 ## Russian Invasion of Ukraine
 This repository contains an assessment of the equipment and personnel loss in the Russian invasion of Ukraine.
-Serveral visualization tools including barcharts, maps, area charts, and box plots are used to show trends and patterns observed in the data.
+Several visualization tools including bar charts, geospatial maps, area charts, and box plots are used to show trends and patterns observed in the data.

-On Frbruary 24th,2022 Russia launched a large-scale invasion of Ukraine.
+On February 24th,2022 Russia launched a large-scale invasion of Ukraine.
 Here is a timeline of Ukraine's fraught relationship with Moscow since it won independence in 1991 and the events that led to the current conflict.
 [Source](https://www.reuters.com/world/europe/events-leading-up-russias-invasion-ukraine-2022-02-28/)

 - 1991: Shortly after the fall of the Soviet Union, Ukraine declares independence from Moscow.